-Are you focussing enough on developer productivity?
-If not, read on why you should.
+Are you focussing on developer productivity?
+If not, read why you should.

 Cloud providers ensure you have enough servers and hardware at your disposal to meet your growing demands.
 Open source frameworks and technologies provide the required technological backbone to build stuff.
 Umpteen services exist to recruit talent and develop products; co-working spaces take care of your physical office requirement at an amenable cost; social media gives you access to a broad marketing audience.
 In spite of these, if you are short on capital or want to splurge, there is the ever-growing VC industry to take care of your capital needs.
 The icing on the cake is internet and sites like Stackoverflow and Coursera which have levelled the playing field when it comes to access to knowledge.